simplesurance/directorius/README.md

 # Directorius

-Directorius provides a merge queue for GitHub pull requests (PR).
+Directorius provides a merge queue for GitHub pull requests (PR). \
-It relies on GitHub webhook events, its REST and graphQL API, branch protection rules and can work together with Jenkins.
+It relies on GitHub webhook events, its REST and graphQL API, branch protection rules and can schedule Jenkins jobs.

-A pull request enters the queue when auto-merge is enabled or a configurable label is added to it.
+A pull request enters the queue when auto-merge is enabled or a configurable label is added to it. \
 Directorius maintains 2 states for PRs:

 - an ordered active queue for PRs that are ready to be processed